-Training includes our "Building a Better Business Series" that offers essential information for start-up businesses and our more advanced training topics such as Financial Essentials and Profit Mastery.
 We will provide one-on-one consulting during the contract period.
 One-on-one consulting will cover business feasibility, business planning, business management, financial management, profit and cash flow planning, marketing strategy development, and technology enhancement.
-One-on-one consulting also will include assisting program participants with website development and on-line selling.
+One-on-one consulting also will include assisting program participants with website development and on-line selli ng.

-West Company has been providing these services to microenterprises and micro-entrepreneurs for several years and has deep experience with each of these services.
-We propose to continue to provide these services to program participants throughout the contract period.
+West Company is providing new services to microenterprises and micro-entrepreneurs to keep entrepreneurs up to speed with new strategies used by industry experts to grow their business.
+We propose to continue to provide these types of services to program participants throughout the contract period.